blinkhorn/react-redux-shopping-cart/README.md

 ```

 In `mapStateToProps`, we're passing in `props` but not using it.
-The `Cart` container component will only be receiving props from redux.
+The `Cart` component will only be receiving props from redux.

-Next, we'll head over to `App.js` to add in our new container component.
+Next, we'll head over to `App.js` to add in our new component.

 <details>
   <summary><strong>